stashed/docs/docs/guides/auto-backup/managed-backup/index.md

 {{< notice type="warning" message="This is an Enterprise-only feature.
 Please install [Stash Enterprise Edition](/docs/setup/install/enterprise.md) to try this feature." >}}

-# Managed Backup Across Namespaces
+# Managing Backup Across Namespaces using Auto-Backup

 This tutorial will show you how to manage cross-namespace backup for Kubernetes workloads using the Auto-Backup feature of Stash.
 We are going to keep our StorageSecret in the `demo` namespace and take backup of your workloads from `ns1`, `ns2`, and `ns3` namespaces.